Kitchen Table Colloquies

 June 13, 1980

 A report on a sort of pre-planning conference intended to cement if not create communities of interest who together might improve prospects for all creatures living in the basin of central Illinois’s Sangamon River, from mushrooms to millionaires.
 The raised consciousness and facilitated feedback that was the hoped-for end of the process begun on this day never happened, sadly.
-It remains true, as one participant said, that few people who live in the Sangamon basin even know they live in the Sangamon basin, and it’s hard to get folks to car about a place they’re never heard of.
+It remains sadly true, as one participant said, that few people who live in the Sangamon basin even know they live in the Sangamon basin, and it’s hard to get folks to care about a place they’re never heard of.

 I had taken my preferred place near a rear exit at Sangamon State University's Brookens Auditorium, a seat strategically situated for the beating of speedy but graceful retreats.
 One learns to anticipate the floods of boredom that so often engulf participants at such meetings and take steps; in any hall, after all, the rear seats occupy the highest ground.